ohansemmanuel/advanced-react-patterns-ultrasimplified/README.md

 ### What do you mean by 'Ultrasimplified'?
 1. Real World Demos

 You won't find basic hello world demos here.
 The demos have been intentionally designed to be actually helpful and **relatable**.

 ![GIF of Medium clap demo](assets/explainer-demo.gif)

 2. Mimics your day-to-day job

-Each pattern is implemented via a pull request.
-View these PRs.
+Each pattern is implemented and discussed via **a pull request**.
+View the PRs.
 Read the descriptions.
 Read the comments.
 Like you do at work!

 ### But I'm just a beginner.
 Isn't this too advanced?